ahmadalsharef994/JS-Slot-Machine-Task-React/readme.md

 Requirements not satisfied yet:

-1. Drawing a red line above win-lines on reel
+1. Drawing a red line above win-lines on reel.
-2. Setting initial symbols on reels MANUALLY
+2. Setting initial symbols on reels MANUALLY.

+### Scripts for running:
+#### npm install
+    install dependencies.
+#### npm start
+    Runs the app in the development mode.
+    Open http://localhost:3000 to view it in the browser.
+#### npm run build